Nyandwi/algorithms/concepts/recursion.md

 * Recursion is essentially based on `divide and conquer` technique where we divide the problem into different subproblems, solve each subproblem recursively, and combine the results to form the final solution.

 * While solving a problem recursively might make use of fewer codes, it time and space inefficient.
 The space of recursive problems is often O(n), where n is the depth or total number of recursive calls.
-Also equivalent to O(2<sup>k</sup>), where k is the number of the nodes that have children in a recursive tree.
+The time complexity of recursive calls is O(2<sup>k</sup>), where k is the number of the nodes that have children in a recursive tree(or simply number of recursive calls).
 Plotting the tree is the best way to find the time complexity of the recursive function.

 * Most recursive problems can be solved iteratively with `for` and `while` loops.
 While recursion might make use of few codes than iterative approach, the iterative approach might take less computation time and space.
-There a fair trade-off between recursion and iterative approach.
+There a fair trade-offs between recursion and iterative approach.

 * A recursive function must have at least one `base case` that defines a solution to the special and simplest case of the problem.
 If there is no base case, the function can run infinitely and that's not good(computer's memory is a finite resource).